feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 pleased with his services and trusted him.!11 On the other hand, the non-peranakan or singkeh-totok were very hostile towards him.
 Owing to his alertness, the 1912 Chinese riots, the Chinese reaction to the China-Japan conflict, and the boycott against Japanese goods in Batavia, did not culminate in serious situations.
 It was during these crises that the local authorities in Batavia found the Chinese officers to be a source of good advice.112 It demonstrated how the local authorities could rely on the peranakan officers in facing the stormy singkeh in the colony.
 In addition, many Dutch officials admitted that without the Chinese officers the European civil administration would have to take on numerous extra tasks.

-Thus far | have discussed the political and administrative reasons for maintaining the institution of Chinese officers in Batavia.
+Thus far I have discussed the political and administrative reasons for maintaining the institution of Chinese officers in Batavia.
 Another factor that made the Dutch very cautious was the internal structure of the Chineesch Bestuur itself.
 As the daily work of the Chinese officership, was undertaken by the Chinese Council, change would be certain to affect the Council.
 All matters regarding the Chinese community, including schooling for children of the Chinese poor, orphanages, charities and mass ceremonies, were taken care of by the Council.
 Moreover, the Council administered Chinese properties, land, cemeteries, temples and hospitals, together with their funds.113

 Knowing that the Dutch government intended to terminate the Chinese officers, the Chinese of Batavia became